BohdanZasymovych/discrete_lab2/README.md

 To decrypt ciphered message it is raised to the power of $d$: $c^{d} = m^{ed} \equiv m \pmod n$

-## Algorithm process
+## Genaration of modulus
-First, we generate two big prime numbers of 512 bits.
-We try random numbers to generate a prime number and check if they are prime with the probabilistic Miller-Rabin primality test.
-This test cannot determine if the number is prime, but if enough iterations were done, the probability of a mistake is very low, about (1/4)^k, where k is the number of iterations.
+Firstly, we generate two big prime numbers with 512 bit length.
+To generate a prime number we try random numbers and check, if they are prime with the probabilistic Miller-Rabin primality test.
+This test cannot determine, if the number is prime for sure, but if enough iterations were done, the probability of a mistake is very low, about $(\frac{1}{4})^k$, where $k$ is the number of iterations.

 ```python
 def is_prime(x: int, k: int=100) -> bool: